Common Myths About Leadership

 It might have been a useful notion when the strongest did survive because we had to hunt for food or run from predators, but we have far outgrown this basic biological functioning.
 Effective leaders of today are skillful at evoking leadership in others.
 In today’s inclusive work environments, coaching is considered a core competency of great leadership.

-Leaders Are Supposed to Have All the Answers
+Leaders Have All of the Answers

 In the past, we tended to characterize leaders as heroic, bright problem solvers who provide solutions to difficult problems in an instant.
 It is the antithesis of collaboration and inclusion and produces solutions that are often shallow or one-dimensional because they have not undergone rigorous, committed examination and debate.
 Curiosity and powerful questions are a critical part of effective leadership.